In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

 There are a few different types of breakout kits that you’re able to buy for the Raspberry Pi GPIO pins.

-When connecting the ribbon cable, you need to make sure it is connected, so it is facing away from the board.
-You can see an example of a correct setup ribbon cable with a T type breakout board right below.
+When connecting the ribbon cable, you must ensure it is connected, so it faces away from the board.
+You can see an example of a correct setup ribbon cable with a T-type breakout board right below.

 Programming with the Raspberry Pi GPIO Pins

-There is a massive difference between these two different modes, and it’s up to you which one you want to take advantage of for your project.
-Both have their own pros and cons.
+There is a massive difference between the board and bcm modes.
+It is up to you which one you want to use for your project.
+Both modes have their own pros and cons.

 GPIO BCM (GPIO.BCM) is the Broadcom Soc Channel numbering.
 In the diagram above, you can find the number after GPIO.
-For example on the Raspberry Pi 3, the pin below 3v3 is GPIO2, so the number for this pin is 2 in BCM mode.
+For example, on the Raspberry Pi 5, the pin below 3v3 is GPIO2, so the number for this pin is 2 in BCM mode.

-A downside to BCM is they have changed between versions (Raspberry Pi Rev 1 vs Raspberry Pi Rev 2) and may do in the future.
-If you want to be safe, I recommend sticking to GPIO Board but as I said earlier, it’s up to you how you want to reference the pins.
+A downside to BCM is that they have changed between versions (Raspberry Pi Rev 1 vs Raspberry Pi Rev 2) and may do so in the future.
+If you want to be safe, I recommend sticking to GPIO Board, but as I said earlier, it’s up to you how you want to reference the pins.

 The Code for a Simple LED Circuit

-If you’re happy to code and learn lots about Python, then check out my example below.
+If you’re happy to code and learn lots about Python, check out my example below.

-Firstly, let’s set up our little circuit.
-I have a helpful easy diagram to follow below.
+1. First, let’s set up our little circuit.
+I have a helpful, easy diagram to follow below.
 If you have a breakout kit, the circuit will obviously be a bit different since your wires will come from the cobbler.

-Alternatively, simply connect the positive end of a LED up to pin 7 (GPIO4) and the negative end to a resistor that connects to a ground pin.
+Alternatively, simply connect the positive end of an LED up to pin 7 (GPIO4) and the negative end to a 100-ohm resistor that connects to a ground pin.

 sudo nano led_blink.py